hariharasuthanrj/End-to-End-Data-Cleaning-in-MySQL/README.md

 •	Converting incorrect data types
 ________________________________________
-4. Handled Missing Values
+4. Handled Missing Values:

 Reviewed NULL values across the dataset and retained meaningful NULLs that could provide useful information during future analysis instead of replacing them with arbitrary values.
 ________________________________________
-5. Removed Unnecessary Records
+5. Removed Unnecessary Records:

 Deleted rows where both total layoffs and layoff percentages were unavailable since they provided no analytical value.
 Temporary helper columns created during cleaning were also removed to produce the final cleaned dataset.
 ________________________________________